Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Minimax Regret Distributionally Robust Learning

 The proposed minimax regret CATE model minimizes the worst-case regret across the range of target distributions in \(\mathcal{C}\left(Q_{\X}\right)\):

-Unlike minimax risk CATE, this minimax regret CATE model minimizes the worst-case performance gap relative to the best possible model that achieves the best prediction of individual treatment effect for every choice of the target population $Q$.
-This accounts for differences in inherent learning difficulties across distributions, preventing a small number of challenging target populations from dominating the final solution and making the resulting model more robust to heterogeneous noise levels across distributions.
+This minimax regret CATE model minimizes the worst-case performance gap relative to the best possible model that achieves the best prediction of individual treatment effect for every choice of the target population $Q$.
+This accounts for differences in inherent learning difficulties across distributions, preventing a small number of challenging target populations from dominating the final solution and yielding a model that is more robust to heterogeneous noise levels across distributions.